 We get people to talk in our focus groups

-JVA is well-versed in best practices for conducting culturally responsive focus groups.
+JVA is well versed in evidence-informed practices for conducting culturally responsive focus groups.
 Participants are carefully recruited to reflect the target community and are often provided with incentives for giving their time and feedback.
 We have years of experience conducting focus groups with diverse communities, including Spanish-language groups led by a JVA bilingual evaluation expert.
 Our experts know how to maintain focus group members’ interest and how to make them feel invested in their responses, and we have techniques for drawing out opinions from participants with different personalities.

 JVA employs a method that is friendly but objective, to encourage genuine, candid opinions.
 Our team approach and years of research and experience in the sector have armed us with a strong knowledge base on myriad subjects your organization may wish to probe via a focus group.
 And we know the right kind of questions to ask to elicit the most participation from group members.